UK Parliament Logo

 UK Parliament LogoUK Parliament Logo PNG

-The logo of the UK Parliament represents the government body of Great Britain, so its structure includes the main state elements—direct evidence of His Imperial Majesty.
-However, looking closely, you can see the hidden images associated with parliamentarians.
+The UK Parliament’s logo represents the government body of Great Britain, so its structure includes the main state elements, direct evidence of His Imperial Majesty.
+However, if you look closely, you can see the hidden images associated with parliamentarians.

 UK Parliament: Brand overview